 Podcast: The collaboration future of BIM and Virtual Reality

-In this podcast together with our partner Catenda, Rune and A-labs architects’ Angie Mendez are discussing the possibilities ahead with Virtual Reality (VR), and what lies in the collaboration future of mixed reality.
+In this podcast together with our partner Catenda, Rune and A-labs architects’ Angie Mendez discuss the possibilities ahead with Virtual Reality (VR), and what lies in the collaboration future of mixed reality.

 - The interdisciplinary collaboration in a project is enhanced using VR.
 The conversation is more natural inside VR compared to a Skype-meeting or seeing models on a 2D-screen.
 Instead of navigating around with a mouse and a screen, you point, walk around, and talk together.